 The good news?
-For 2 1/2 years I did not come down with one single cold.
+For 2 1/2 years I did not contract one single cold.
 That may be a personal record, due in part to taking 1,000 - 2,000 mg.'s of Vitamin C every single day of those lovely cold-free years.

-But the other good news is that we've had only a faint powdered sugar snow so far.
-And I didn't need to drive anywhere today.
+But the other good news?
+We've had only a faint powdered sugar snow so far and I didn't need to drive anywhere today.
 And Tom is home.
 And I've been so quiet, so complacent, that even all the hours and hours of Super Bowl pre-game stuff has appeared quite interesting, maybe even delightful.
 (Not being a football fan, that may mean I'm a lot sicker than I thought.
 Perhaps even delirious?)

 Friday, February 03, 2006